 We have expert betting tips for the card this Wednesday at Wyong that features seven quality betting races.

-Premier midweek racing moves to Wyong and we have our best value bets for every race on the card.
+Midweek racing moves to Wyong and punters get great betting fields to enjoy.
+We have our best each-way value bets available.

 Wyong horse racing tips & form

 Race 1.
 (13:45) Kim Waugh Racing Maiden (1200m)